-Use of fluorides for the prevention and control of caries is documented to be both safe and highly effective.1-5 Fluoride has several caries-protective mechanisms of action, including enamel remineralization and altering bacterial metabolism to help prevent caries.
-Optimizing fluoride levels in water supplies is an ideal public health measure because it is effective and inexpensive and does not require conscious daily cooperation from individuals.4-7-10 Daily fluoride exposure through water supplies and monitored use of fluoride toothpaste can be effective preventive procedures.
-Determination of dietary sources of fluoride before prescribing supplements can help reduce intake of excess fluoride.11-15 Sources of dietary fluoride may include drinking water from home, day care, and school; beverages such as soda, juice, and infant formula: prepared food; and toothpaste.
-Infant formulas (powdered or liquid) and water bottled specifically for infants have varying concentrations of fluoride.16-24 Fluorosis has been associated with cumulative fluoride intake during enamel development, with the severity dependant on the dose, duration, and timing of intake.
+Use of fluorides for the prevention and control of caries is documented to be both safe and highly effective.
+1-5 Fluoride has several caries-protective mechanisms of action, including enamel remineralization and altering bacterial metabolism to help prevent caries.
+6 Optimizing fluoride levels in water supplies is an ideal public health measure because it is effective and inexpensive and does not require conscious daily cooperation from individuals.
+4.7-10 Daily fluoride exposure through water supplies and monitored use of fluoride toothpaste can be effective preventive procedures.
+Determination of dietary sources of fluoride before prescribing supplements can help reduce intake of excess fluoride.
+11-15 Sources of dietary fluoride may include drinking water from home, day care, and school; beverages such as soda12, juice15, and infant formula^{11,16,17}; prepared food18; and toothpaste.
+Infant formulas (powdered or liquid) and water bottled specifically for infants have varying concentrations of fluoride.
+16-24 Fluorosis has been associated with cumulative fluoride intake during enamel development, with the severity dependant on the dose, duration, and timing of intake.
+4

-Professionally-applied topical fluoride treatments are efficacious in reducing caries in children with moderate or high caries risk.5.7.8.25-32 Two percent sodium fluoride (NaF; 9000 ppm), 1.23% acidulated phosphate fluoride (APF; 12,300 ppm) solution or gel 1,33-44, and 5% sodium fluoride varnish (NaFV; 22,500ppm)1.41.43.45-54 are the most commonly used agents for professionally applied fluoride treatments.
-1.45 Other fluoride preparations (eg, varying concentrations, stannous fluoride, silver diamine fluoride) are used less commonly or not available in the US.55.56 Topical foam fluoride products are marketed with the recommended treatment times of less than 4 minutes, but the majority of studies suggest that 4-minute applications are more efficacious.
-1.8.36.57.58 Children at higher caries risk may require additional or more frequent fluoride therapies.
-7.59.60 If an individual's caries risk level is uncertain, treating this person as high risk is prudent until further experience allows a more accurate assessment.4
+Professionally-applied topical fluoride treatments are efficacious in reducing caries in children with moderate or high caries risk.
+5,7,8,25-32 Two percent sodium fluoride (NaF; 9000 ppm)1, 1.23% acidulated phosphate fluoride (APF; 12,300 ppm) solution or gel^{1,33-44}, and 5% sodium fluoride varnish (NaFV; 22,500ppm)^{1,41,43,45-54} are the most commonly used agents for professionally-applied fluoride treatments.
+Some topical fluoride products are marketed with recommended treatment times of less than 4 minutes, but the majority of studies suggest that 4-minute applications are more efficacious.
+Solidies suggest that 4-minute applications are more efficacious.
+Children at higher caries risk may require additional or more frequent fluoride therapies.
+Solidies is uncertain, treating this person as high risk is prudent until further experience allows a more accurate assessment.